UEFA.com works better on other browsers

 Cristiano Ronaldo's EURO records

-The Portugal forward is five goals clear of Michel Platini as EURO top scorer, another record in his already sizeable collection.
+The Portugal forward is five goals clear of Michel Platini as EURO top scorer; check out his sizeable record collection.

 Cristiano Ronaldo after scoring against France at UEFA EURO 2020